liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 - move in secrets all hardcoded passwords
 - persistent longhorn ui
 - github trunkates the README on main page so a new solution is needed for the full guide
+- a comprehesiv test after each tool/phase that will test multiple things for each tool and how tools interact with each other